Tofu Ground Beef

 Or maybe some Taco Seasoning for some Nachos!

-how to make vegan ground beef
+how to make Tofu ground beef

 Remove tofu from packaging and pat dry.
 Crumble into a large bowl.